Code-Institute-Submissions/ExcellentWish-CI-Project-Portfolio-3_NovResub/README.md

   - print_summary() Creates the table for the budgets created.
   - interest_heading() Creates a table for the interest_calculator as a heading
   - interested_income() Finds a recommended amount to invest from your income after budget.
+  - interest() Finds the calculated interested from interested_income and finds simple interest formula

   - I used Prettytable to create tables throughout my project
   - I used datetime for the interest_calculator to help find out how long it takes to become a millionaire
   - I used Colorama for colour in this project as having a plain text is abit boring